Learning Objectives Repository - Sysadmin

 DescriptionAdditional information about the elementNo

-TypeElement type: Folder, Subject, Category, LO, Criterion, or DescriptorYes
+TypeElement type.
+Accepted values: Folder, Subject, Category, LO, Criterion, DescriptorYes

-FolderOrganises subjects by educational level (e.g., Primary, Secondary)Leave blank for root folder
+FolderOrganises subjects by educational level (e.g. Primary, Secondary)Leave blank (root level)

-3. Add the following column headers in row 1:
+3. Add the following column headers in row 1, exactly as shown:

 ID | ParentID | Title | Description | Type